-Results - Operating expenses were compared to the trial balances subject to audit without exception.
+Finding: Operating expenses were compared to the trial balances subject to audit without exception.

-- v.
+v.
 If the transit agency purchases transportation services, interview the personnel reporting the NTD data on the amount of PT-generated fare revenues.
-The PT fare revenues should equal the amount reported on the Contractual Relationship form. - Results We identified the PT fare revenues reported on the Contractual Relationship form and reconciled the amounts to the general ledger without exception. - w.
+The PT fare revenues should equal the amount reported on the Contractual Relationship form.

+Finding: Per inquiry and inspection, we determined that the transit agency purchased transportation services.
+We then identified the PT fare revenues reported on the Contractual Relationship form and agreed the amounts to the general ledger without exception.

+w.
 If the transit agency's report contains data for PT services and assurances of the data for those services are not included, obtain a copy of the IAS-FFA regarding data for the PT service.
 Attach a copy of the statement to the report.
-Note as an exception if the transit agency does not have an Independent Auditor Statement for the PT data. - Results The data for purchased transportation are included in the reporting by OCTA and therefore no IAS for the purchased transportation services is included. - x.
+Note as an exception if the transit agency does not have an Independent Auditor Statement for the PT data.

+Finding: The data for purchased transportation are included in the reporting by OCTA, and therefore, no IAS for the purchased transportation services is included.
+No exceptions were noted as a result of this procedure.

+x.
 If the transit agency purchases transportation services, obtain a copy of the PT contract and determine that the contract specifies the public transportation services to be provided; the monetary consideration obligated by the transit agency or governmental unit contracting for the service; the period covered by the contract (and that this period overlaps the entire, or a portion of, the period covered by the transit agency's NTD report); and is signed by representatives of both parties to the contract.
-Interview the person responsible for retention of the executed contract, and determine that copies of the contracts are retained for three years. - Results We inspected the MBPT, CBPT, DRPT, DTPT and VPPT service contracts and determined that they contained the items noted above without exception.
-We inquired with the Business Unit Analyst Transit Division and the Section Manager Vanpool Program, regarding OCTA's retention policy for executed contracts for purchased transportation programs.
-Per inquiry, the current retention practice meets NTD requirements. - y.
+Interview the person responsible for retention of the executed contract, and determine that copies of the contracts are retained for three years.

+Finding: We inspected the MBPT, CBPT, DRPT, DTPT and VPPT service contracts and determined that they contained the items noted above without exception.
+We inquired with the Business Unit Analyst of the Transit Division and Section Manager of the Vanpool Program, regarding OCTA's retention policy for executed contracts for purchased transportation programs.
+Per inquiry, the current retention practice meets NTD requirements of a minimum of three years.
+No exceptions were noted as a result of this procedure.

+y.
 If the transit agency provides service in more than one UZA, or between an UZA and a non-UZA, inquire of the procedures for allocation of statistics between UZAs and non-UZAs.
-Obtain and review the FG segment worksheets, route maps, and urbanized area boundaries used for allocating the statistics, and determine that the stated procedure is followed and that the computations are correct. - Results OCTA provides services in more than one UZA but does not provide services to non urbanized areas.
+Obtain and review the FG segment worksheets, route maps, and urbanized area boundaries used for allocating the statistics, and determine that the stated procedure is followed and that the computations are correct.

+Finding: Per inquiry, OCTA provides services in more than one UZA but does not provide services to non-urbanized areas.
 Allocations to urbanized areas are based on trip pattern analysis.
 The number of yearly trips per pattern is multiplied by the number of miles determined for each UZA.
-Eight allocations were tested for the MBDO, MBPT, CBDO and CBPT services without exception. - z.
+We recalculated 8 UZA allocations for mathematical accuracy for the MBDO, MBPT, CBDO and CBPT services, with no exceptions noted.

+z.
 Compare the data reported on the Federal Funding Allocation Statistics Form to data from the prior report year and calculate the percentage change from the prior year to the current year.
 For actual VRM, PMT or OE data that have increased or decreased by more than 10 percent, or FG DRM data that have increased or decreased.
 Interview transit agency management regarding the specifics of operations that led to the increases or decreases in the data relative to the prior reporting period.

-Results - The following fluctuations were noted on the FFA-10 Form:
+Finding: The following fluctuations were noted on the FFA-10 Form: